-The Resources page is where I’m parking all the links to websites, books, etc. that contain information about Luna that I either use regularly or need to look at.
+The Resources page is where I’m parking all the links to websites, books, etc. that contain information about Luna that I either use regularly.
 Individual resources (like papers) that I have actually used are linked at the bottom of the relevant article.

 Handbook of Lunar Materials (ntrs.nasa.gov/search.jsp?R=19800007749) – Another great resource for Lunar geology.

 Geologic History of the Moon (ser.sese.asu.edu/GHM) – THE resource for how Lunar geological (selenological) features formed.

 A Global Lunar Landing Site Study to Provide the Scientific Context for Exploration of the Moon (www.lpi.usra.edu/exploration/CLSE-landing-site-study/) – Lots of good information about what we know, and don’t know, about Luna.